pranshu-09/Hand-Cricket-Project/README.md

 # Hand-Cricket-Project
 Hand Cricket Game is a Data Science Project:
-<li> Fingers dataset from Kaggle has been used as the input for the model </li>
+* Fingers dataset from Kaggle has been used as the input for the model
-<li> Neural Network and ResNet50 Model has been used for training the model </li>
+* Neural Network and ResNet50 Model has been used for training the model
-<li> OpenCV has been used for capturing players' hands
+* OpenCV has been used for capturing players' hands

+## Libraries Used:
+* OpenCV
+* NumPy
+* OS
+* TensorFlow
+* Matplotlib